Frac7/PWA-Shifts/README.md

 # Overview
 This project was created with:
-- Create React App using the PWA template that add the `service-worker.js` and `serviceWorkerRegistration.js` files;
+- Create React App using the PWA template that adds the `service-worker.js` and `serviceWorkerRegistration.js` files;
 - [Pico.css](https://picocss.com/docs/classless.html) for styling using the classless version.

 ## Registration flow